vitaliset/vitaliset.github.io/_posts/2020-08-02-covariate-shift-0-introduction.md

 <p><div align="justify">Generally, during cross-validation, we expect that the performance of our estimated function will remain consistent on the validation set when faced with new data.
 Machine learning in non-stationary environments, however, presents a challenge: What happens if there's a dataset shift, meaning the distribution of the random vector $V$ differs in new data?
 Can we realistically expect the model to uphold its validated performance?</div></p>

-<p><div align="justify">In this context, we encounter two common scenarios <a href=#bibliography>[1]</a>.
+<p><div align="justify">In this context, we encounter two common scenarios [<a href="#bibliography">1</a>].
 The first, concept shift, takes place when the function $f$ connecting the variables $X_i$ and $Y$ changes.
 A seemingly less noticeable but equally alarming issue arises when the relationship between the explanatory and target variables remains constant, but the distribution of variables $X_i$ in new examples deviates from the distribution in the training data.
 This is known as covariate shift, a situation that we'll learn to identify and offer a potential solution for in this series of posts.</div></p>

 <p><div align="justify">But first, let's create an artificial scenario that exhibits covariate shift.
 This will help illuminate the concepts through a practical situation and explore the problems that may emerge if this shift isn't properly identified and addressed.</div></p>